SammyEnigma/Mapper/README.md

 ## Data extensions

-The headline examples is much like Dapper, but methods have stronly typed return values:
+The headline examples is much like Dapper, but methods have strongly typed return values:

 Select a list:
 ```